gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 ## For This Is All a Dream We Dreamed One Afternoon Long Ago

 In his brief essay "Leviathan: A Myth," Oakeshott remarks that a civilization is "at bottom a collective dream" (2000:
 159).
-He continues, "What a people dreams in this earthly sleep is it civilization.
+He continues, "What a people dreams in this earthly sleep is its civilization.
 And the substance of this dream is a myth, an imaginative interpretation of the human experience, the perception (not the solution) of the mystery of human life" (2000: 159-160).